Justin-Sawyer/recipeas-and-greens/README.md

 	- #### Typography:
 		As the website is aimed towards the generation that uses paper or physical folders to store their personal recipes, the typography must be simple.
         For this reason, different weights of a single font are preferred over different fonts to discern between titles and text.
+        The font itself is the standard system font supplied within the Materialize framework.
         However, where called for, subtle uses of different fonts (a font designed to make the user think of desserts, or of pasta or of a region such as Asia) may be used on the images for those particular categories.